Elucidating a Code for RNA Sequence Recognition

 Deep Mutational Scanning of a tRNA

-We obtained functional data for every possible single mutation, for about 14,000 double mutations, and for about 30,000 more highly mutated variants.
+We have obtained functional data for every possible single mutation, for about 14,000 double mutations, and for about 30,000 more highly mutated variants.
 Surprisingly, 37% of the single mutants retained at least some function.
 In addition, around 10% of double mutants showed near wild type levels of fluorescence, indicating that despite all of the modifications and structure constraints, tRNA function is relatively robust to mutation.
-We also examined mutant performance in a yeast strain with a mutated Rapid tRNA Decay (RTD) quality control pathway, which degrades misfolded or unmodified tRNA.
-By comparing the performance of tRNA variants in the wild type strain and the decay pathway mutant, we identified many new targets of this pathway.
+We have also examined mutant performance in a yeast strain with a mutated Rapid tRNA Decay (RTD) quality control pathway, which degrades misfolded or unmodified tRNA.
+By comparing the performance of tRNA variants in the wild type strain and the decay pathway mutant, we have identified many new targets of this pathway.
 The majority of these new decay pathway targets are located in parts of the tRNA not previously known to be monitored by the RTD system, such as the anticodon and D stems.
 By examining the double mutants in relation to their constituent singles, we were able to gain some insight into the relationships between positions within the tRNA.
-We saw some expected relationships; for example, deleterious mutations that abolish base pairing in one of the stems are rescued by changes that restore base pairing.
+We have seen some expected relationships; for example, deleterious mutations that abolish base pairing in one of the stems are rescued by changes that restore base pairing.
 Other interactions occur within or between loops.
 In at least one case, the variable loop can shorten to restore base pairing at the beginning of the anticodon stem.
-We are currently testing the library at various temperatures to identify heat- and cold-sensitive tRNA variants and to determine the relationship between temperature sensitivity and RTD targeting.
+We have also tested the library at various temperatures to identify heat sensitive tRNA variants and to determine the relationship between temperature sensitivity and RTD targeting.
+By modeling RTD and temperature sensitivity as functions of tRNA structure and free energy, we are able to predict these values for untested tRNA mutants.
+We are currently validating these predictions for different mutants in different tRNAs.
 By examining positional interactions in various backgrounds, we hope to gain a greater understanding of the determinants of tRNA structure and function.
-In addition, the application of this assay to other tRNAs will provide a high throughput means of identifying potential disease-causing variants.
+In addition, the application of this assay to other tRNAs will provide a high throughput means of identifying potential disease causing variants.

 Assessing the Impact of Synonymous Mutations in TP53 and JAK3